 What will Trump do as a president?
 What does his psyche tell us about what he will do?

 Trump is not driven ideologically.
 He is driven by revenge.
 Vengeance.
 He ran to avenge the thrashing that Obama gave him at a correspondence dinner.
 It is as simple as that.
 He wants to avenge himself against his detractors.
 He will do his level best to undo all of Obama’s executive orders.
-He’ll love to sign the repeal Obamacare bill.
+He’ll love to sign the repeal of Obamacare bill.
 Beyond that, he’s not interested.
 He won’t push an agenda any more than he pushed his businesses.

 His victory will feed his narcissism.
 He will be so inflated that he will feel he can do anything.
 He will be reckless.
 It will be short lived.
 He will issue executive orders because he can’t wait for legislation — his handlers had to hold him back from giving his victory speech Tuesday night until Clinton called.
 A reckless feckless use of executive orders will put him at odds with Congress.

 Trump reacts.
 If he has nothing to react to, he won’t do anything.
 When he does get an idea — buying a commuter airline in the middle of an economic slump, for example — he pursues it without planning or insight.
 He shuns hard work.
 If he can’t do it off the cuff, he’s not doing it.
-He’ll get an idea and begins to grasp for it, he’s malleable.
+He’ll get an idea and begin to grasp for it, he’s malleable.

 His malleability is the scariest thing about him.
 You can work Trump like sadistic brothers will their developmentally delayed cousin.
 McConnell, Paul Ryan, and Vladimir Putin are all master manipulators.
 They’ll work Trump like he’s a big orange pudgy lump of dough.

 Putin is the scariest.
 He is the most consequential.
 He is the most vicious.
 He has the most experience of working a mark — a useful idiot.
 Trump’s narcissism makes him exceedingly vulnerable to someone who can work his ego.
 Hell, Putin didn’t need to do anything to get Trump to advocate breaking up NATO or allowing Putin free reign in Syria.
-Trump gave Putin an end for free.
+Trump gave ’em to Putin for free.

-He’s been rich his entire life and has used his charm, aggressiveness, and position to his advantage.
+He’s been rich his entire life and has used his charm, aggressiveness, and social position to his advantage.
 He’s never been held accountable.
 He’s going to hate being president.
 Absolutely hate it.
 Too much pressure.
 Too much responsibility.
 Too much accountability.
 Too constant.
 He will rapidly cool to all of that and either leave it to his cabinet and Mike Pence or he’ll resign.
 He just doesn’t have the executive functioning to do anything else.

 It is now a selfish short-sighted Republican wonderland where all your selfish short-sighted Republican dreams will come true!
 Trump won’t care about any of it.
 He won’t take responsibility for any of it.
 He will just lie and say whatever it is worked whether it did or not.
 He’s easily manipulated.
 And, he’ll leave a lot of the governance to Mike Pence and his cabinet who will be just like the Congressional Republicans.